wizeline/wize-docs/interview-process/engineers/questions/easy/cutTheArray.md

 ```

 Explanation:

-On the first iteration all the elements are greater than 0, so the result is 6.
+First iteration: all the elements are greater than 0.
+The result is 6.

 Second iteration:
-the resulting array after perfomed the cut operation is
+The array after the cut operation is
 `[ 0, 1, 2, 0, 1, 4 ]`
-So the elements greater than 0 are 4.
+The elements greater than 0 are 4.

 Third iteration:
 The array after the cut operation is:
 `[ -1, 0, 1, -1, 0, 3 ]`
-So the elements greater than 0 are 2.
+The elements greater than 0 are 2.

 Fourth iteration:
 The array after the cut operation is:
 `[ -2, -1, 0, -2, -1, 2 ]`
-So the elements greater than 0 is just 1.
+The elements greater than 0 is just 1.

-With a fifth iteration, all the elements would be less than 0, so the program ends.
+If running a 5th iteration, all the elements would be less than 0, so the program ends.

 ## Observations

-- As we don't care about the numbers less or equals 0, you can let them out (so in the example, the 3rd iteration would be `[ 1, 3 ]`)
+- You can leave out numbers that are less or equal to 0.
+For example, the 3rd iteration would be [1, 3].
-- As the order doesn't matter, the candidate can order the array to get the lowest item.
+- The order of the array does not matter, the candidate can order the array to get the lowest item.

 ## Possible solutions

-### Fine solution
+### Fine solution O(n^2)

 ```
 public List<Integer> cutTheSticks(List<Integer> nums, int shortest) {